How To Integrate and Set Up Adyen at the PDC

 | Enable terminal API | Enabled |

-| Event URLs | https://<server>:8843/AdyenIntegration/rest/notifications |
+| Event URLs | https://[pdc-host].peer:8843/AdyenIntegration/rest/notifications |

-| Display URLs | https://<server>:8843/AdyenIntegration/rest/notifications |
+| Display URLs | https://[pdc-host].peer:8843/AdyenIntegration/rest/notifications |

-This completes the Adyen Integration Services configuration.
+This completes the AIS for Settlement Notification Support configuration.

 Setting Delayed Automatic Capture